EKaroune/The-Open-Archaeobotanist/_posts/2021-08-13-lw-guest-blog.md

 In addition, more and more recent archaeological papers make their data and code openly available.
 These can be found on the [list compiled on the GitHub page](https://github.com/benmarwick/ctv-archaeology).
 This list has more than 200 papers that are great examples of doing open research in archaeology.
-The Society of Archaeological Sciences has been promoting these papers on their social media channels, such as [our Twitter](https://twitter.com/socarchsci).
+The Society of Archaeological Sciences has been promoting these papers on their social media channels, such as [Twitter](https://twitter.com/socarchsci).

 ## What one thing could an archaeological researcher do to easily make their work more open?